 Optimization of decentralized random field estimation networks under communication constraints through Monte Carlo methods

-We propose a new methodology for designing decentralized random field estimation schemes for sensor networks that take the tradeoff between the estimation accuracy and the cost of communications into account.
-We consider a scenario in which nodes perform bandwidth limited two-way communications with other nodes located in a certain range.
+We propose a new methodology for designing decentralized random field estimation schemes that takes the tradeoff between the estimation accuracy and the cost of communications into account.
+We consider a sensor network in which nodes perform bandwidth limited two-way communications with other nodes located in a certain range.
 The in-network processing starts with each node measuring its local variable and sending messages to its immediate neighbors followed by evaluating its local estimation rule based on the received messages and measurements.
-Local rule design for this two-stage ``online'' strategy can be cast as a constrained optimization problem with a Bayesian risk capturing the cost of transmissions and penalty for the estimation errors.
+Local rule design for this two-stage strategy can be cast as a constrained optimization problem with a Bayesian risk capturing the cost of transmissions and penalty for the estimation errors.
 A similar problem has been previously studied for decentralized detection.
 We adopt that framework for estimation, however, the corresponding optimization schemes involve integral operators that are impossible to evaluate exactly, in general.
 We employ an approximation framework using Monte Carlo methods and obtain an optimization procedure based on particle representations and approximate computations.
-The procedure operates in a message-passing fashion and generates results for any distributions if samples can be produced from the marginals.
-It enables us to demonstrate graceful degradation of the estimation accuracy as communication becomes more costly.
+The procedure operates in a message-passing fashion and generates results for any distributions if samples can be produced from, e.g., the marginals.
+We demonstrate graceful degradation of the estimation accuracy as communication becomes more costly.

 Available Versions of this Item